 Common ways identity thieves can steal your personal information.
 They can:

-- Hack into your computers or phones, which contain a lot of personal information and passwords, and steal the data.
+- Hack into your computers, phones, or tablets, all of which contain a lot of personal information and passwords, and steal the data.

 - Send a real looking email that directs you to a phony website and asks for your personal and financial information (commonly referred to as phishing).

-- Steal your purse or wallet, which contains your debit and identification cards.
+- Steal your purse or wallet, which contains your debit, credit, and identification cards.
 Thieves don’t just want your cash; they also want your license, debit and credit cards, and your Social Security Number.

 How do I protect myself from identity theft?